 How Much Do They Cost?

 The official NRL app has been operating on a dual weekly/yearly pricing system for a long time now, and that continues into 2019 with access to the app costing $3.99 per 7 days, or $99 per year.
 For Telstra mobile customers they can get free access, but to maintain it they need to spend at least $30 per month on their mobile service – so you can’t just get a cheap prepaid SIM and have access (yup, they’ve thought of that)!

 Kayo, meanwhile, is playing on a different level, with a comprehensive live and on-demand TV coverage of not just the NRL, but also dozens of other sporting codes from around Australia and the world, from cricket and golf to American football and baseball, all of it in crisp high definition on your big screen TV or computer screen as well as your phone.
-With the added quality and flexibility, as well as the extra features, the monthly price of $25 (which lets you stream on 2 devices at once) is well worth it.
+With the added quality and flexibility, as well as the extra features, the monthly price of $25 (two devices at once) or $35 (three devices) is well worth it.
 The NRL app’s extreme restrictions on video streaming make it hard to recommend in comparison.

 Which One Scores?

 The NRL official app is certainly a great go-to for fans of the game, if all you want to do is check some news, browse the fixtures or watch a game on your phone while out and about.
-But Kayo, with its a 14 day free trial, high-quality video, next-generation streaming tech and innovative features, is the definite must-have choice if you plan to watch the game on the big screen.
+But Kayo, with its a 14-day free trial, high-quality video, next-generation streaming tech and innovative features, is the definite must-have choice for fans who really want to see a piece of the action.